serverlesstechnology/cqrs/README.md

 it supplies metadata for.
 This may be changed.
 - JSON serialization only.
 - Generics are preferred over boxed traits.
+- Persistence is implemented through a Postgres database.

 ### Todos/research